quantling/create_vtl_corpus/docs/source/glossary.rst

 A mel spectrogram is a spectrogram where the frequencies are converted to the mel scale.
 The mel scale is a perceptual scale of pitches that is based on the human ear's response to different frequencies.
 We call this function imported from PAULE to create melspectrograms from the wav files and the synthesized audio.

-We first resample then create the melspectrogram and then create the melspectrogram in decibels.
+We first resample then create the melspectrogram and then create the melspectrogram in decibels

 .. code :: python
     def librosa_melspec(wav, sample_rate):
     wav = librosa.resample(wav, orig_sr=sample_rate, target_sr=44100,
             res_type='kaiser_best', fix=True, scale=False)